 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

-Food trays are great for use in a variety of ways.
-It helps contain items together to display or carry things without walking back and forth bringing stuff into another room.
+Food trays are great for a variety of uses.
+They help contain items together to display or carry things without walking back and forth, bringing stuff into another room.
 Today, I will show you how to do a tray makeover for only five dollars.
+It's a table I still use as an addition to my buffet table for plates and other things.

 Jump to: